Learn more about the chefs participating in Grand Tastings XXXII below!

 They invite you to celebrate the flavors and traditions of Italy, blended with the vibrant seasonal offerings of New Jersey, at Jersey Artisan Co.

-Executive Chef Joey Sergentakis discovered his passion for cooking at a young age, inspired by his Italian grandmother’s kitchen.
-Joey’s culinary roots are deeply tied to his family’s produce businesses, where he began his professional career at the age of 15.
-Initially trained in the techniques of French cuisine, Joey later developed a love for Asian culinary traditions, blending diverse influences throughout his career.
+Executive Chef Joey Sergentakis recently opened a new restaurant, Revell Hall, which incorporates flavors from all over the world.
+Chef Joey, who discovered his passion for cooking at a young age, began his professional career at the age of 15.
+Initially trained in the techniques of French cuisine, he later developed a love for Asian culinary traditions, blending diverse influences throughout his career.

-Since returning to the U.S. in 2022, Joey has successfully opened three acclaimed restaurants in New Jersey.
+Since returning to the U.S. in 2022, Chef Joey has successfully opened three acclaimed restaurants in New Jersey.
 Boschetto, an authentic Italian eatery in Montclair, was named one of the top ten best new restaurants in the state.
-In Bergen County, Joey launched Allendale Social, a contemporary fine-dining establishment, and Charlie’s Place, a warm and family-friendly gastropub in Waldwick, NJ, all of which have become local favorites.
+In Bergen County, he launched Allendale Social, a contemporary fine-dining establishment, and Charlie’s Place, a warm and family-friendly gastropub in Waldwick.

 Chef Robert Sigona has had a love for ice cream for as long as he can remember, inheriting his passion from his father, who has been in the ice cream industry for over 40 years.
 Armed with determination, Robert went on to compete in Gelato Festival America, becoming one of the youngest top gelato chefs in the world.